 Aether is a substance so light on one hand and so strong on others.
 Therefore, responsible for the natural circular motion of stars and heaven.
-A substance not found on earth making earth immobile or lazy to be moved.
+A substance not found on earth makes the earth immobile or lazy to be moved.

-Take a look at Top 6 Obsolete cosmological Theories Of The Universe
+Take a look at the Top 6 Obsolete cosmological Theories Of The Universe

 Regarding astronomical observations of stars given by Copernicus, Tycho Brahe theorized that if planet earth orbited around the sun (as in the heliocentric model).